DY202/IntroToProg-Python-Mod07/index.md

 Import__()	is an advanced function called by ‘import’.
 To use these built in functions, we have only to call them and pass the relevant argument

-# User Defined Functions: Instead of relying on built-in functions, Python programming language allows us to create our own functions called as user defined functions.
+# User Defined Functions
+Instead of relying on built-in functions, Python programming language allows us to create our own functions called as user defined functions.
 For example, if we want to implement some mathematical calculations, then put them in separate functions with the correct function name.
 Then we can call that function multiple times.

 # Table 1: File vs Binary File – Difference between Text File and Binary File